 Star Wars has no shortage of wonderful and amazing characters populating its galaxy far, far away.
 Everyone has their favorite.
 Be it the roguishly charming Han Solo, the mysteriously helmeted Bobba Fett, the lovably oversized Chewie, or the man in black himself, Darth Vader.
-But you never really hear anyone say, “I wish Wedge Antilles was around more,” do you?
-Which is a shame, because while they might not have their names up on the marquee or the good fortune to own a jetpack, these bit role players are just as crucial, if not more so, than their more well-known, flashy counterparts.
+But you never really hear anyone say, “I wish Wedge Antilles was around more.”
+Which is a shame.
+While they might not have their names up on the marquee or the good fortune to own a jetpack, these bit role players are just as important as their more well-known, flashy counterparts.

 Here are the 15 Most Underrated Star Wars Characters.

 Poor Lo.
 Will you ever get the recognition you deserve?
 Like so many others in the franchise, Lando Calrissian’s personal man-servant turned sentient Bluetooth played a vital role in saving the galaxy, only to be immediately forgotten by everyone.
 Lobot’s contributions were so overlooked that in The Empire Strikes Back‘s credits, he was referred to merely as “Lando’s Aide.”
 Sure, George Lucas, you can go back and add in unnecessarily creepy Ewok blinking, but you can’t take the time to change some simple white text and give this mute cyborg the respect he deserves?
 It’s a miracle we even know his name at all.
 Thank goodness for action figures.